-All settings submitted for heightened scrutiny must complete a Provider Self-Survey and will be subject to an On-Site Assessment where Beneficiary Self-Surveys will be conducted.
+All settings submitted for heightened scrutiny must complete a Provider Self-Survey and will be subject to an On-Site Assessment where Member Surveys will be conducted.
 The State's heightened scrutiny review process will consist of:

-- A review of evidence provided by the setting; - A review of the setting's policies and services; - An on-site visit and an assessment of the physical characteristics; - A Review of policies and procedures governing person-centered plan development and implementation; - Member interviews and observation: - Collection of evidence to submit to CMS in order to overcome the institutional presumption.
+- A review of evidence provided by the setting; - A review of the setting's policies and services; - An on-site visit and an assessment of the physical characteristics; - A review of policies and procedures governing person-centered plan development and implementation; - Member interviews and observation; - Collection of evidence to submit to CMS in order to overcome the institutional presumption.

 The State must determine, using input from the public, members, stakeholders, and providers whether or not it believes the setting overcomes the institutional presumption.
-The evidence required to overcome institutional presumptions must be submitted to the settings' contractor within thirty (30) days of its identification for the heightened scrutiny process.
+The evidence required to overcome institutional presumptions must be submitted to the settings' contractor (e.g. care coordination agencies or regional centers) within forty-five (45) days of its identification for the heightened scrutiny process.
 The contractor will review the evidence submitted, follow up with the setting for any necessary documentation, and make a recommendation to the corresponding State agency overseeing the program.
 The State agency will review the evidence, follow up with the contractor to request missing documentation, and recommend to DHCS a compliance determination.
-DHCS will review evidence and recommendations and will follow up if necessary with an On-Site Assessment and member survey to ensure all necessary information is obtained before making a determination of whether or not the setting overcomes the institutional presumption.
+DHCS will review evidence and recommendations and will follow up if necessary with an On-Site Assessment and Member Survey to ensure all necessary information is obtained before making a determination of whether or not the setting overcomes the institutional presumption.